Syncfusion Feedback

 Use tooltips to provide additional information about a node.

-Use context menu feature to map frequently used commands in ASP.NET Core Diagram
+Use a context menu to map frequently used commands in the ASP.NET Core Diagram.

 Context menu